 A core element of the concept of accountability is the "account".
-Within an accountable system, the "account" can be seen as a demonstration of the system's behaviour.
-We identify three types of "account": proactive account, account of legitimate event(s) and account of incident(s) (see Section 3.9)
+Within an accountable system, the "account" can be seen as an explanation or demonstration of the system's behaviour, norms or compliance.
+We identify three types of "account": proactive account, account of legitimate event(s) and account of incident(s) (see Section 3.5 for details).
+The description of an "account"-related event provides answers to the six "reporters' questions":